-Community Home Trust is a nonprofit organization that seeks to strengthen our community with affordable homeownership opportunities for low and moderate income households.
+Community Home Trust is a nonprofit organization that seeks to strengthen our community with affordable housing opportunities.

 Community Home Trust sold its first home in June 2000.
 Today, there are more than 250 permanently affordable homes in Chapel Hill and Carrboro.
 Our homeowners include nurses, university employees, teachers and others, who serve our community but otherwise could not afford to own a home here.